can you join the military if youre colorblind

 However, no matter which branch of the military you may be interested in joining, colorblindness is not a disqualifying condition.

-Though people can join the military if they are colorblind, certain specialized jobs may be off-limits due to required qualifications of normal color vision.
+Though people can join the military if they are colorblind, certain specialized jobs may be off-limits due to the required qualifications of normal color vision.

 Therefore, color vision and colorblindness are taken into account among U.S. military candidates as a matter of job performance and safety.